-As can be inferred from above, cost is just one component in selecting the appropriate connection, and each of the above constraints can influence cost in some way.
+Cost is just one component in selecting an appropriate connection, and each of the above constraints can influence cost in some way.
 Still, there are several things that can be done to optimize the cost of connections for any given structure.
 As in many projects, early communication is key.
 This includes communication with the architect and owner to understand their vision for the completed structure, with the AHJ to understand their interpretation of fire protection and inspection requirements, and with the contractor and suppliers to account for construction and fabrication considerations.

 Fastener selection can also play a significant role in connection cost.
-Depending on the connection, the fastener could be a nail, partially-threaded screw, fully-threaded screw, bolt or dowel.
-Some timber connections require no metal components at all.
-Suppliers, fabricators and contractors may have preferred fastener manufacturers and types.
-However, in general, nails, and specifically nail gun nails, are the least expensive fastener, followed by collated screws, partially-threaded screws, fully-threaded screws, and finally bolts.
+Depending on the connection, the fastener could be a nail, partially-threaded screw, fully-threaded screw, bolt, or dowel-or there could be no metal components at all.
+Suppliers, fabricators and contractors may also have preferred fastener manufacturers and types.
+In general, nails, and specifically nail gun nails, are the least expensive fastener, followed by collated screws, partially-threaded screws, fullythreaded screws, and finally bolts.
 Nail gun nails are also usually the quickest and easiest to install, while bolts are generally more involved and time consuming.
 However, depending on the connection, this may not be the case, as it may be impractical to use certain fastener types.

-In general, connecting different materials is inherently more expensive-and mass timber construction is no exception.
-There will likely be a cost increase when attaching mass timber elements to steel, concrete or masonry elements due to the involvement of multiple trades and consideration of differential tolerances.
+A common rule of thumb in construction is that connecting different materials is inherently more expensive-and mass timber is no exception.
+There will likely be a cost increase when attaching mass timber elements to steel, concrete, or masonry elements due to the involvement of multiple trades and consideration of differential tolerances.
 In most mass timber projects, other materials are also used, so careful consideration of the number and detailing of these connections can help mitigate added costs.

 Class 1 connections are typically the least expensive and simplest to install.
-Depending on other requirements, such as aesthetics, fire ratings, inspections, or the ability to use the same connection multiple times on a project, Class 2 or 3 connections may be preferred and provide an overall cost reduction.
+However, depending on other requirements-such as aesthetics, fire ratings, inspections, or the ability to use the same connection multiple times on a project-Class 2 or 3 connections may be preferred and provide an overall cost reduction.